Jamil255/WhatsApp_saas/Architecture.md

 | **View API keys** | ✅ Possible after OTP | ❌ Impossible |
 | **Security at rest** | ✅ Encrypted | ✅ Hashed |
 | **Key dependency** | ⚠️ ENCRYPTION_KEY env var | None |

-> **Trade-off:** We chose AES so tenants can VIEW their keys via OTP verification.
-If ENCRYPTION_KEY is lost, ALL API secrets become irrecoverable.
-Must be stored in a secure vault (AWS Secrets Manager / HashiCorp Vault).

 ### 4. Why Store Baileys Auth in PostgreSQL instead of Files?